DeNederlandscheBank/nifigator/docs/02_adding_document_data.md

 # create a Stanza pipeline for pretokenized data
 nlp = stanza.Pipeline(
         lang='en',
-        processors='tokenize, lemma',
+        processors='tokenize, lemma, pos, depparse',
         tokenize_pretokenized=True,
         download_method=None,
         verbose=False
 )
 ```

 We use the English models for this document.
-If documents in multiple languages are used then you have to detect the language beforehand from the output of the PDFDocument.
+If documents in multiple languages are used then you need to detect the language beforehand from the output of the PDFDocument.

-**_NOTE:_** Here we only used the lemma processor.
-However, you can add more processors, and the output from processors lemma, pos and depparse will be added in the NifContext.
+**_NOTE:_** Here we used the lemma, pos and depparse processor.
+However, you can select the processors you will need; the output from processors lemma, pos and depparse will be added to the NifContext.

 Then we process the text through the Stanza pipeline.